mpickem/hdf5_wrapper/README.md

 ## Installation
 Compile the file `hdf5_wrapper.f90` with proper linking to your local `hdf5 `library.
 In your program use the binding `use hdf5_wrapper` to use the wrapper (see test_example.f90).
-An minimalistic compilation script can be found in `compile.sh`.
+A minimalistic compilation script can be found in `compile.sh`.

 ## HDF5 interface and file handling